Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 Operations (U10CA180868), and UG1CA189867 (NCORP).
 Two versions of the WRITE Symptoms intervention are based on Representational Approach to patient education to improve symptom management, were compared to enhanced care-as-usual.
-In the Nurse-guided WRITE Symptoms intervention (Nurse WRITE), participants were guided by nurses through intervention components via private online message boards.
-The SD WRITE follows an identical process to Nurse WRITE, but participants engage in an interactive web-based intervention without guidance from a nurse.
+In the self-directed arm of WRITE Symptoms intervention (SD WRITE), participants engaged in an interactive web-based module through intervention components.

 ## 1.2 Design and sample

-This is an secondary analysis focus on the association between linguistic features and
+This is a secondary analysis focused on the association between linguistic features and

 Data included was from the 166 participants randomized to the